 More often than not, the airline's (or airport's) wheelchair assistance contractors are not at the gate prior to the start of boarding, thereby making preboarding impossible.
 And, even when the assistance staff do arrive on-time, gate agents routinely send first and business class passengers down the jet bridge before I have boarded the plane.

-If a disabled passenger has requested assistance and arrived to the gate prior to boarding, allowing a single able-bodied passenger onboard first (except airline crew, staff, federal air marshals or airport personnel) constitutes a refusal of this right.
+If a disabled passenger has requested assistance, arrived to the gate prior to boarding and asked to preboard, allowing a single able-bodied passenger onboard first (except airline crew, staff, federal air marshals, airport personnel or companions of other disabled passengers) constitutes a refusal of this right.
 I also believe that a violation of this provision has occurred when a line of passengers are standing in the jet bridge as spectators, disrupting the preboarding process.

 Failure to Return Gate-checked Mobility Equipment